How to Go Gray from Colored Hair

 ** Please Note: This post contains affiliate links.
 I only link to products that I personally like or that have been recommended to me by my silver sisters.
 You can see my full policy here.**

-FURTHER READING ON GOING GRAY FROM DYED HAIR
+FURTHER READING ABOUT HOW TO GO GRAY FROM COLORED HAIR

 Please take a look at Lorraine Massey’s book Silver Hair: A Handbook – my BFF gave me it to me as a gift once I announced my intention to gray.
 Massey’s book has excellent tips & advice, plus a lot of inspirational photos.